ropensci/popler/README.md

 ------------------------------------------------------------------------

-All exported functions use the `pplr_` prefix and lazy and/or tidy evaluation, meaning you do not need to manually quote most inputs.
-Once installed, you can explore the variables in the data base using the `pplr_dictionary()` function.
-This function work with and without inputs.
-Without inputs, the function returns a data frame showing what each variable means.
-The input to the function is the name of a variable, for which the function returns its potential contents.
+All exported functions in the `popler` R package use the `pplr_` prefix and lazy and/or tidy evaluation, meaning you do not need to manually quote most inputs.
+We suggest to start exploring the variables in the data base using `pplr_dictionary()`.
+This function is mean to explore the metadata variables used to describe the datasets contained in *Popler*. `pplr_dictionary()` works with and without inputs.
+Without inputs, the function returns a data frame showing a description of each metadata variable.
+The input of `pplr_dictionary()` is supposed to be the name of one of the metadata variables.
+When `pplr_dictionary()` is provided with the name of a metadata variable, it returns the possible unique values of the variable.
 Additionally, there is the `pplr_report_dictionary()` function which generates an .Rmd file and renders it into html.
-This html contains both the meaning of variables, and their content.
+This html contains both the meaning of variables, and their unique values.

 ``` r
 library(popler)